Clotho-ex/newsletter-sign-up-project/README.md

 ### What I learned

-Learned alot about form validation using JavaScript.
-Got help from other developers on the internet, helped me to learn as I implemented the things i saw to my code and see how it works.
+Learned a lot about form validation using JavaScript.
+Got help from other developers on the internet, which helped me to learn as I implemented the things I saw in my code and see how it works.

 ## Author